Chenxi1818/2023comprog/README.md

 # Description
-These are some small course projects in **Computer Programming** in my second year of undergraduate school.
+These are two projects and some small exercises in **Computer Programming** in my second year of undergraduate school.
 Two projects mainly focus on the manual construction of MLE in the logit model.
 Python was used as the programming language.